top of page

 • Voice or CW Recognition and Text-to-Speech or CW algorithms for many uses ( just think of the AI automation possibilities.
 Some of us are pushing the boundaries with AI decoding modes, real-time translation for international QSOs, or voice synthesis for accessibility or on air use.

-• AI = always-available Elmer: Large language models can answer questions, explain concepts, and walk you through projects 24/7.
+• AI, is an always-available Elmer: Large language models can answer questions, explain concepts, and walk you through projects 24/7.
+AI has become a 24/7 technical advisor for both new and veteran hams.

 AI doesn’t replace hands-on practice, on-air experience, or advice from local clubs, however it can act as a powerful reference and teaching tool.

-If you’re serious about contesting, integrating AI into your station, it can give you a competitive edge that’s hard to beat.
+If you’re serious about DX and contesting, integrating AI into your station, it can give you a competitive edge that’s hard to beat.

 AI-assisted ham radio contest planning setup